 - 8.1.1 The purpose of this archaeological desk-based assessment was to provide an assessment of the contextual archaeological record in order to determine the potential survival of archaeological deposits that may be impacted upon during any proposed construction works. - 8.1.2 The PDA lies within an area of high archaeological interest being part of a wider landscape with numerous cropmarks of ring ditches, enclosures, and occupational activity from the Bronze Age through to the Roman period.
-These occupational areas have been seen to the south and east of the PDA and it is not clear whether these occupational areas extend into the PDA.
-The PDA has historically been associated with the farmstead of Hardacre Farm appears to have been agricultural land and by the later part of the 20th century an area utilised by Preston Nursery as a tree nursery of which some trees remain in-situ.
-The use of which is likely to have caused a medium impact on any potential archaeology due to truncation caused by tree roots.
+These occupational areas have been seen to the north, south and east of the PDA and it is not clear whether these occupational areas extend into the PDA.
+The PDA has historically been agricultural land and by the later part of the 20th century an area utilised by Preston Nursery as a growing and greenhouse area with the western part of the PDA used for car parking.
+The use of which is likely to have caused a low/medium impact on any potential archaeology with disturbance by the greenhouses, tarmacking and plant/tree growing.
 The proposed residential dwellings for foundations and services will cause a high impact upon any potential archaeology.
 The need for, scale, scope, and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities, but it is recommended for there to be an evaluation subject to a planning condition.
 In addition, further consideration may be required for preservation in situ.